Anomoeodus: Species

+The majority of these species are only known from isolated dental elements.
+Only a few species (A. angustus, A. willetti, A. subclavatus, A. pauciseriale) are known from more than just teeth.

+Cooper & Martill (2020) determined that a diagnostic feature of Anomoeodus is the presence of 4 tooth rows, excluding several former species.
+The former species A. barberi has been reclassified into the genus Agassizilia due to having more than 5 tooth rows, and the former species "A" nursalli Kriwet, 1999 is now considered an indeterminate pycnodontid due to having 6 tooth rows.
+Further taxonomic revisions are likely required for this genus.

-Fossil Record
+Fossil record

 Fossils of Anomoeodus have been found in marine deposits from the Late Cretaceous period.
 In North America, they have been found in the Niobrara Formation in Wyoming and South Dakota, and the Eagle Ford Formation in Texas.
 In Europe, Anomoeodus fossils have been found in the Upper Cretaceous strata of Spain, Belgium, the Netherlands, France, and Uzbekistan.
-In Africa, fossils have been found in Egypt.
+In Africa, fossils have been found in Egypt and Morocco.

 Paleoecology

 Anomoeodus lived in a variety of marine environments, from shallow coastal waters to deeper offshore environments.
 It is believed to have been a relatively common component of Cretaceous marine faunas.
-Some species, such as Anomoeodus ultimus, are believed to have been able to tolerate brackish water environments, while others, such as Anomoeodus jurensis, are only known from offshore marine deposits.
+Some species (such as A. caddoi) are believed to have been able to tolerate estuarine environments, while others are only known from offshore marine deposits.
+It is generally thought to have been a reef fish.

 In addition to its role as a predator of crustaceans and mollusks, Anomoeodus likely served as a prey item for larger marine predators, such as mosasaurs and sharks.
 The thick scales and heavily armored head of Anomoeodus likely provided some protection from predation, although it is unknown how effective this defense mechanism was in practice.